SPREAD DISABILITY INCLUSION EVERYWHERE!

 This story follows Lucy, an outspoken 10-year-old growing up amid the Great Depression.
 After her school year gets off to a rough start – her teacher gives her detention for writing with her “immoral” left hand – Lucy devises a plan to save time on the walk home by cutting across the campus of the city’s school for the deaf.
 Lucy doesn’t expect to befriend Florence, a Deaf girl who’s also in trouble for how she communicates with her hands.
 She promises to help Lucy become right-handed if she’ll continue to visit.
 As the weeks go by, Lucy grows desperate to learn the various hand gestures that make up her secret friend’s language without letting her family know.

 Luda is a curious adventurer at heart who is not afraid to create her own path and persevere to make change happen.
-She has muscular dystrophy, has served on many DEI committees, currently serves on a Board of Directors for BookTalk, and studies disability representations in media.
+She has muscular dystrophy, has served on many DEI committees, currently serves on a Board of Directors for BookTalk, and conducts research on disability representation in media.

 Melquea enjoys illustrating stories and playing with animation that relate to her experiences.
 When not illustrating, you can find Smith watching the latest cartoons and animated movies, practicing her Salsa steps with her cat Kilala and giving her other cat Bumblebee pit-pats on her super fluffy tummy.